 Morcote’s coat of arms

 Morcote’s coat of arms is green and red, the colours of hope and courage.
-The green lower half features a sow with numerous suckling piglets, a symbol of abundance and fertility that owes its origins to the Antonian monks of Vienne, who established themselves in Morcote in the Middle Ages and used it as their emblem.
-The red upper section features a shepherdess seated on a pile of wheat sheaves in a flower-filled meadow, symbolising the municipal freedom achieved by the people of Morcote from the chief magistrate and the castellan.
+The green lower half features a sow with numerous suckling piglets, symbolizing abundance and fertility.
+This emblem originated with the Antonian monks of Vienne, who settled in Morcote during the Middle Ages.
+The red upper section depicts a shepherdess seated on a pile of wheat sheaves in a flower-filled meadow.
+This image symbolizes the municipal freedom gained by the people of Morcote from the chief magistrate and the castellan.

 If you’re seeking private tours, be sure to check out the options available on our website at Swiss Xplorer!